coderrio/Coderr.Documentation/docs/client/libraries/winforms/index.md

 ### Screenshots

-Screnshots can be activated by one of the following configuration lines:
+Screenshots can be activated by one of the following configuration lines:

 ```csharp
 //only of the active form